ikmb/TOFU-MAaPO/docs/usage.md

 ### Salmon options:
 `--salmon_db` Directory of used salmon database.
 REQUIRED! <br />
+`--salmon_reference` Path to tab-separated taxonomy file corresponding to the used salmon database.
+Not required if used with default database.
+Two column file with header line containing in the first column the bin names used in the salmon database and in the second column the taxonomic assignment by GTDB-Tk in the format "d__Bacteria;p__Pseudomonadota;c__Gammaproteobacteria;o__Enterobacterales;f__Enterobacteriaceae;g__Escherichia;s__Escherichia coli". <br />
 `--salmon_processing` NOT RECOMMENDED!
 Shortcut for high-throughput data processing with salmon, skips qc, no other modules available in this mode.  <br />

 ### Bracken options and their default: